WhitetailAni/undertale-balatro/README.md

 # undertale-balatro
-An Undertale mod for Balatro
+An Undertale/Deltarune mod for Balatro